pineapplemachine/jsdoom/style.md

 should always be preceded by a newline.
 The code in between corresponding braces should be indented at one level further than the lines containing those braces.
-In general, an open brace `{` should not be immediately followed by any character other than a corresponding closing brace `}` or a newline `\n`.
+Normally, an open brace `{` should not be immediately followed by any character other than a corresponding closing brace `}` or a newline `\n`.

 ``` ts